nicolasduval/datalab-api/README.md

 ## Project

-When createing a new project, the record must be associated with a `Company ID` reaord using
+When createing a new project, the record must be associated with a `Company ID` record using
 the `company_id:` attribue.